quantumlib/Cirq/docs/dev/nomenclature.md

-should permit any of the possible representations of a state: A numpy array, a numpy tensor, an integer representing a qubit-system's computational basis state, a sequence of n integers representing a qudit's basis state, or a `cirq.TensorProductState`.
+should permit any of the possible representations of a state: A numpy array, a numpy tensor, an integer representing a qubit-system's computational basis state, a sequence of n integers representing a qudit's basis state, or a `cirq.ProductState`.
 The type annotation should be `cirq.STATE_VECTOR_LIKE` and you should use `cirq.to_valid_state_vector` to canonicalize as a numpy array of amplitudes.
 If a function expects a numpy array of amplitudes, its type annotation